sharonzhou/CS236G/syllabus.md

 ## 10-Week Syllabus

-#### 1 : How to Make a Dog From Noise
+#### Week 1 : How to Make a Dog From Noise
+Introduction to Generative Models & Building Your First GAN

 ![image text](https://miro.medium.com/max/700/1*SkG-eUZOBIiW0U6kWDdY3A.png)

-Introduction to Generative Models & Building Your First GAN
 - Introduction to Generative Models vs. Discriminative Models, and where GANs are situated in this context
 - Intuition Behind GANs
     - Role of the discriminator